mlanza/atomic/README.md

 $ touch main.js
 ```

 Copy the Atomic `dist` folder's contents to the `libs` folder.
-[Vendoring it](https://stackoverflow.com/questions/26217488/what-is-vendoring) permits safe use and alleviate the pressure of keeping up with change.
+[Vendoring it](https://stackoverflow.com/questions/26217488/what-is-vendoring) permits safe use and alleviates the pressure of keeping up with change.

 Copy the following contents to the respective 3 files you just created: